teamnovu/vapor-action/README.md

 ### Example Github Action

-You can add a new workflow under `.github/workflows` (e.g. `push.yaml`) to your repository to enable this Action.
+Add a new workflow under `.github/workflows` (e.g. `push.yaml`) to your repository to enable this Action.

+You can find out more about under https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobs

 ```
 name: Deploy to staging